 Hence, everything you choose to buy from lenses to accessories will need to be compatible with the camera that you choose.

-As you might expect, with the boom of smaller mirrorless and even micro four-thirds cameras, there are just so many options on the market these days.
+As you might expect, with the boom of smaller mirrorless and even micro four-thirds cameras, there are just so many options on the market.

 To narrow down the search, I've selected a few that I believe are the best cameras for travel photography in 2023.
 Again, I've also included various options to suit different needs and budgets.
-If you continue reading, I've also included recommendations for the best lenses and accessories to craft your perfect travel photography kit around the camera of your choice.
+I've also included recommendations for the best lenses and accessories to craft your perfect travel photography kit around the camera of your choice.

 Buying Photography Equipment For Travel: Considerations